Animesh-Maji/Python-Scripts/KeyLogger/README.md

 All the files are automatically sent to the given e-mail address after the program is terminated.

+If 'esc' key is pressed the program will terminate, again that can be customized.

 ## Disclaimer

 This program is only for educational purposes and not meant for any offensive use cases.